-Attempt to harmonize effects of maximum and minimum display scales used by datasets in order to avoid situations where one data product is within display scale but a complementary product is not.
+Attempt to harmonize effects of optimum and minimum display scales used by datasets in order to avoid situations where one data product is within display scale but a complementary product is not.

 Sample data / test datasets

 Test data should be created in sufficient quantity to validate the main characteristics of the Application Schema.
 Specifically, the first test dataset should contain: